 You’ve graduated and are looking forward to life on the outside, and of course that long-awaited financial freedom.
 But the reality is, if you’ve taken student loans to fund your college education, the path to financial freedom is paved with student loan repayments.
 For the first few years after you graduate, most of the money you earn will, or should, go towards paying back your student loans and reducing your overall debt.

-So the biggest question becomes: which students loans should I pay off first?
+So the biggest question becomes: which student loans should I pay off first?

 While it may seem insurmountable, with an effective plan you will be well on your way to having your loans paid off.
 The key to staying on top of your debt is being strategic in paying back your loan.
 Before you start making the payments, spend some time deciding which student loans to pay off first and make a smart loan repayment plan based on that.
 You’ll be glad you did.